The Complete History of Housing Bubbles Around the World

 Africa

-Africa, often dubbed the ‘last frontier’ of global economic growth, has a real estate narrative that is as diverse and complex as its 54 nations.
+Africa, often dubbed the ‘one of the most varied frontiers’ of global economic growth, has a real estate narrative that is as diverse and complex as its 54 nations.
 With its vast array of cultures, economies, and histories, the continent presents unique property market dynamics influenced by factors ranging from urbanization and infrastructure development to political stability and foreign investments.

 source: africanews on YouTube